tercen/dose_response_template/README.md

-# Tercen workflow template

-Check the [developer's guide](https://tercen.github.io/developers_guide/building-a-template.html) to learn how to develop a Tercen wortkflow template.

-A full working example (including workflows and unit tests) can be found [here: simple_workflow_template](https://github.com/tercen/simple_workflow_template).
+# Dose-Response Template

+## Description

+This template performs a simple dose-response analysis and displays the results.

+## Required input

+A table containing three columns corresponding the the dose, the response, and an optional grouping factor.